Zunka Recipe (Maharashtrian Jhunka)

 It is a great dish when you are out of fresh veggies.
 Traditionally, Zunka is served with Jowar Bhakri, Thecha, and Taak.
 Zunka Bhakri (Zunka Bhakar) is a popular combination in Maharashtra.

-Ensure you eat it hot; if you keep it longer, it will get drier and won’t taste as good as the fresh one.
+Ensure you eat it hot; if you keep it for longer, it will dry out and won’t taste as good as the fresh one.

 Ingredients

-Spices – You will need spices such as turmeric powder, garam masala powder, and Kashmiri red chili powder.
+• Spices – You will need turmeric powder, garam masala powder, and Kashmiri red chili powder.

-Others – You will need asafatida (hing), brown mustard seeds, cumin seeds, cilantro (fresh coriander leaves), and warm water.
+• Others – You will need asafetida (hing), brown mustard seeds, cumin seeds, cilantro (fresh coriander leaves), and warm water.

 Skip adding asafetida for a gluten-free version.